holubba/PII-PALADIN/README.md

 # PII-PALADIN

-PII-PALADIN is a Node.js package designed to detect and censor Personally Identifiable Information (PII) from a string.
+PII-PALADIN is a Node.js and browser package designed to detect and censor Personally Identifiable Information (PII) from a string.
 It uses a hybrid approach combining a pre-trained Named Entity Recognition (NER) model with regular expressions for comprehensive and accurate PII detection.

 ## Features